ruveeha33/NuclearShield/README.md

 ```

 > [!IMPORTANT]
-> The architecture terminates at **analysis, explanation, reporting, monitoring, audit, and human review**.
+> NuclearShield's architecture terminates at **analysis, explanation, reporting, monitoring, audit, and human review**.
 >
-> NuclearShield contains no application-to-plant command path.
+> There is no application-to-plant command path.

 ---